technomancy/bussard/manual.md

 key bindings, define helper functions, and perform any other setup.

 You can make changes to your init file using the onboard editor.
 Run this code in your REPL: `ship:e("src.config")`.
-Once you're done with your edits, press `esc` and load your changes with `ship:load("src.config")`.
+(Also bound to `ctrl-enter`) Once you're done with your edits, press `esc` and load your changes with `ship:load("src.config")`.
 You can edit other files in your ship by passing another filename to `ship:e`, but by default only files in the `ship.src` and `ship.docs` tables will stay after your ship is restarted.
 You can configure it to save other tables by adding their names to the `ship.persist` table.

 ### Keymaps and Modes